fmerlin/pyrolysis/README.md

 * type annotation is optional

-* pandas dataframe can be returned
+* pandas dataframe can be used